vahidmoslemi/QWidgetSignaturePad/README.md

 A good example of handling Mouse Events by installing Event Filter, define custom QWidgets, draw 2D path using QPainterPath and rendering QPath as QImage to save it as a bitmap image file.

-# Feel free to use any code snippet, but refer to my github page.
+# Feel free to use any code snippet, but cite to my github page.